 Dr. Evanson and our team at Evanson DDS will show exactly how to care for your dentures before you leave our office.
 Dentures still need to be brushed and cleaned to keep your mouth healthy.
 We will advise you on cleaning techniques for the appliance and tips for keeping your gums clean and healthy.

 Even if you have lost all or some of your natural teeth, you should still visit your our office every six months.
 The Dr. Evanson will be able to evaluate the fit of your denture, offer suggestions for denture care and hygiene, and check for issues that may arise, such as oral cancer.

-If you would like to learn more about dentures, contact Evanson DDS in Parker, Colorado, for a free consultation.
+If you would like to learn more about dentures, contact Evanson DDS in Parker, Colorado, for your consultation.
 During your visit, we will answer any questions you may have and provide expert recommendations on how you can reach all of your smile goals.
 Dr. Evanson is highly skilled and trained to provide a variety of dental services.
 Her office is equipped with state-of-the-art technology to ensure you receive the best possible care.
 We believe nothing exudes beauty and confidence like a bright, vibrant smile, and that everyone deserves to experience the life-altering benefits of a radiant, healthy smile.
 Dr. Evanson is a family dentist in Parker, Colorado, with convenient access to the communities of Highlands Ranch, Aurora, Castle Rock and Lone Tree.